Information for approved training providers

 How does the online portal system work?

 RTOs schedule courses on the online system by entering the time and place the course is to be held.
-Following the completion of a course, the RTO enters the details of successful students, pay the applicable fees by credit card and prints an interim certificate for each of the students to take to Australia Post.
+Following the completion of a course, the RTO enters the details of successful students, pay the applicable fees by credit card and prints an interim certificate for each of the students to take to Service NSW.

 Software and hardware requirements for the portal